adobeio/adobeio-documentation/README.md

 ![check webhook evre](https://user-images.githubusercontent.com/29133525/31210557-496f319c-a950-11e7-9744-e28aba9a74d1.png)

-2. Test the Webhook Subcription by doing the following:
+2. Test the Webhook Subscription by doing the following:
 *   by publishing or unpublishing AEM pages
-*   by editing, adding, or removing an asset in the AEM DAM
-*   or by using the [AEM Assets HTTP API](https://docs.adobe.com/docs/en/aem/6-2/develop/extending/mac-api-assets.html)
+*   by editing, adding, or removing an asset in the AEM DAM or by using the [AEM Assets HTTP API](https://helpx.adobe.com/experience-manager/6-3/assets/using/mac-api-assets.html)

 The responses appear in your webhook.